 This is Part 10 of our ongoing story of the Restoration of our 1969 Dodge Nuremberg Daytona Project Car.
 (Start with Part 1)

 Our first efforts on the restoration focused on the need to get the unique Daytona nose cone restored.
-Unfortunately, over the years our car’s front end has had more than one “nose job” and not all the “doctors” did a great job.
+Unfortunately, over the years our car’s front end had more than one “nose job” and not all the “doctors” did a great job.
 Our first step was to media blast the nose to get down to the bare metal.
-What we found in the process was that someone did a great sculpture in bondo.
-The badly damaged nose had been used as a platform to sculpt a nose out of bondo.
+What we found in the process was that someone had done a great sculpture in bondo.
+I had used the badly damaged nose as a platform to sculpt a nose out of bondo.

 The next step was locating a terrific local sheet metal fabricator to do the work.
-In addition to the work on the nose was the repair or replacement of the items that bolt onto the nose.
-The nose rebuild turned out to be the biggest challenge in the car’s build to date.
+In addition to the required work on the nose was the repair or replacement of the items that bolt onto the nose.
+The nose rebuild turned out to be the biggest challenge in the car’s restoration.